2019, safety surface, Uncategorized

 No Fault Safety Surfacing for Trike Paths

-No Fault Sport Group has durable, cushioned, permeable, slip-resistant poured-in-place (PIP) rubber surfacing that is ideal for city parks and school playgrounds.
+No Fault Surfaces has durable, cushioned, permeable, slip-resistant poured-in-place (PIP) rubber surfacing that is ideal for city parks and school playgrounds.
 Playground designers love to use it for trike paths around play areas.
 These tracks typically are a simple PIP pathway colored differently from the surrounding surfacing material.
 They give kids an easy-to-follow “road” that keeps them from running into the other children on nearby playground equipment.

-Our No Fault Safety Surface is a seamless “unitary” surfacing that is ADA accessible.
+Our No Fault Safety Surface is a “unitary” surfacing that is ADA accessible.
 Tricycles can move easily over the surface, unlike with gravel, sand, or mulch.
 Because it is a unitary surface, PIP does not move or shift around.